 How Can an Employee Referral Bonuses Serve as an Incentive?

-You can also find inspiration for the right amount or type of bonus for your company in the Firstbird benchmark study.
+You can also find inspiration for the right amount or type of bonus for your company in the Firstbird Employee Referral Benchmark Study 2021.

 Questions Regarding the Rewards for Employee Referrals